Contributing

 }

-You must provide an existing cluster which will be auto-started for you as part of the tests.
+You must provide an existing cluster that will auto-start for you as part of the tests.

 We recommend using OAuth access token generated for a service principal to authenticate with Databricks as presented above.